5pointselectrical/bletool-to-raddec/README.md

 raddec.py is the Micropython script.
 It takes the JSON produced by BleTool, converts it into the encoded raddec format, then sends it over to a remote Pareto Anywhere server.
 The hardware this is designed to run on is unlikely to support a local instance of Pareto Anywhere.

+bleraddec is the optional /etc/init.d file.
+This enables the program to run as a service, starting up at boot and respawning should it crash.

 # Hardware
 This was programmed for the Spitz v2, but anything that supports GL.iNet's BleTool should work.